FeroLabs/fero_client/README.md

 ## Providing Credentials

-The simplest way to provide your Fero login credentials to the API is as arguments to the `Fero` object on initialization.
+The simplest way to provide your Fero login credentials is as arguments to the `Fero` object on initialization.

 ```python
 fero_client = Fero(username="<your username>", password="<your password>")